sdp-prover/sdp-prover.github.io/src/index.md

 # Download

-- Our prover SDB and the experimented entaiment benchmarks can be downloaded here: [SDB and its benchmarks](https://www.dropbox.com/s/bzsh70pm6n50oaf/prover-benchmarks.zip)
+- Our prover SDP and the experimented entaiment benchmarks can be downloaded here: [SDB and its benchmarks](https://www.dropbox.com/s/bzsh70pm6n50oaf/prover-benchmarks.zip)